Financial Aid

 • Future Act Direct Data Exchange (FADDX), used to import your families’ tax information from the IRS, is replacing the IRS Data Retrieval Tool

-• EFC (estimated family contribution) is being replaced with the SAI (student aid index)
+• EFC (estimated family contribution) has been replaced with the SAI (student aid index)

 • Students and parents need to provide “consent” in order to import federal tax information (FTI) from the IRS and complete the FAFSA

-• The Student Aid Report (SAR) will now be referred to as the FAFSA Submission Summary (FSS).
+• The Student Aid Report (SAR) is now referred to as the FAFSA Submission Summary (FSS).
 This is the summary submission document you receive after completing the FAFSA.

 Pell Grant Eligibility